atrakic/ansible-role-ec2-debian/README.md

 Author Information
 ------------------

-This role was created by A. Trakic.
+This role was created by A.Trakic.